Documentation and Description of Nihali, a critically endangered language isolate of India

 The Nihal tribe is at present much reduced both in numbers and socio-economic status.
 The literacy rate among them is very low.
 Nihali language speaking Nihals are very few and it is considered a critically endangered language as per UNESCO endangered languages list.
 There are no monolinguals among them and are proficient in Hindi, Marathi and Korku languages.

 The majority of bundles in this collection are audio-video recordings.
-The deposit includes narration in Nihali, personal narratives, stories, holi festival, Nihali community lifestyles.
+The collection includes narration in Nihali, personal narratives, stories, holi festival, Nihali community lifestyles.
 20 hours of archival audio and video recordings of speech samples in different genres including: traditional stories, myths and legends, historical accounts, songs and poems, natural conversations.
 The audio-video materials will be provided with multi-tier annotations, morpheme-to-morpheme and free translations into English.”

 The data for this collection was collected in the year 2011-12-13.
 The data was collected by Dr. Shailendra Mohan during summer and winter vacations.
 Dr. Swapnil Moon, Ms. Shirty Rai assisted Dr. Shailendra Mohan during this period.